Our Program and Approach

 Our centre has been independently assessed by the Department of Education NSW under the National Quality Standards, and are proud to be rated as Meeting the National Quality Standard.

 However what matters most is what our families think...

 “KU Maybanke is a wonderful multicultural preschool, with very passionate and professional teachers.
 We have enjoyed the family feel and it’s strong connection with the community.
 Koko and Hunter have both loved everyday at KU Maybanke.
 It has prepared them socially and emotionally for kindergarten.” – KU Maybanke parent

 "We are incredibly grateful to have our son attending KU Maybanke.
 It is the educators that make this preschool a special place; they are warm, dedicated, genuinely caring, highly experienced, and supportive of each child’s needs.
 They take the time to get to know your child and the family.
 Each child feels valued and respected, which in turn makes them feel secure and safe to play and learn.
 My son participates in activities and play that encourage him to be creative, think and use his imagination.
 We appreciate the educators’ guidance and support to help each child develop social and communication skills, emotional intelligence and good values when interacting and playing with others.
-It’s these skills that will help them most throughout school life.
-The preschool Director is friendly and approachable and always willing to make time to discuss your child’s progress or your concerns regarding their development - importantly, work with you to better support them if there is something you want to achieve.
 We have watched our son develop confidently and thrive in this environment.
-What a great start to school life for a little person!
-I have no hesitation in recommending KU Maybanke." - KU Maybanke parent
+What a great start to school life for a little person!" - KU Maybanke parent

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and staff, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, homelike learning environments for children – whatever our setting.